duderstadt-lab/mars-docs/examples/track-position-on-DNA.md

 xfm.get(1,0) + ", " + xfm.get(1,1) + ", " + xfm.get(1,2) + "]")
 archive.logln(LogBuilder.endBlock())
 ```
+The coordinates of the tracks of the polymerases are transformed from the red channel to the green channel where the DNA was detected.
+This is executed within the single-molecule archive.

 #### <a name="BuildDNA"></a>Merge - Build a DNA Molecule Archive
 Now all coordinates have been corrected and artefacts have been removed, the DNA location data can be merged with the protein tracking information stored in the Single Molecule Archive.
 This is done using the [build DNA archive](https://duderstadt-lab.github.io/mars-docs/docs/molecule/BuildDNAarchive/) command (Plugins>Mars>Molecule>Build DNA Archive) with the settings as shown below.